FREE SHIPPING on all professional books

 Mark is a native of Colorado, and received his education at the University of Northern Colorado, Colorado College, and University of Colorado at Denver.
-He has over 30 years of teaching experience, most of it in Cherry Creek Schools in Denver, Colorado.
-He has worked as a classroom teacher in grades 2 through 8, a special education and Title I teacher, a coordinator for gifted programming, and as a literacy coordinator.
+He has over thirty years of teaching experience, most of it in Cherry Creek Schools in Denver, Colorado.
+He has worked as a classroom teacher in grades two through eight, a special education and Title I teacher, a coordinator for gifted programming, and as a literacy coordinator.
 Currently, Mark works full time supporting reading and writing workshops in schools around the United States and internationally.
 Since graduating from the Learning Forward Academy, Mark also consults with schools and school systems as they move through any kind of change (implementing professional learning communities, embarking on standards-based reporting systems, designing effective feedback models...).

 Mark grounds his presentations in his own work with students and teachers and he is always current on research in writing instruction.
 As he was working on his most recent book, Let's Talk (Stenhouse 2015), he spent a lot of time brainstorming and thinking prior to writing.
 "As I write, I tend to find my way as the words begin to form into thoughts, and then phrases, and then sentences.
 As soon as my ideas become very clear, I write two to three times per week, staying with each chapter until it is complete."

 When Mark is not teaching, speaking at national conferences, or writing, he likes to travel and read and write poetry.